 - Reasonable — The agreement must have a reasonable duration, geographic region and definition of noncompetitive activities.

 Patrick W. McKee helps companies and workers agree on provisions that meet these requirements and will stand up to a court challenge.

 Contact our Newnan attorney for experienced help with employment agreements in Georgia

 Learn how Patrick McKee’s experience in employment law can benefit you.
-Call the Law Office of Patrick W. McKee, LLC at 470-400-1562 or contact us online to schedule an appointment in Newnan or Atlanta.
+Call the Law Office of Patrick W. McKee, LLC at 470-400-1562 or contact us online to schedule an appointment in Newnan.